Managing finances with an overspending partner

 What do you do when you’re financially responsible, but your partner keeps spending all of your money?
 Not only is this a financial problem that will potentially leave you vulnerable to credit card debt and low savings, but it’s a relationship dilemma.
 Whether it is causing strain now or not, you both need to have some hard conversations about money.
 This is probably going to be a touchy conversation, but one that you must have especially if you want to plan for your future.

-Here are some suggestions for working together to rein in a habit of overspending.
+Here are some suggestions for working together to rein in the habit of overspending.

-If you and your partner share finances together, you need to be having regular conversations about money.
+If you and your partner share finances together, you must have regular conversations about money.
 Talking about your finances may be uncomfortable, but ignoring the problem will not resolve the underlying issues.
 Money scares people.
 It’s no wonder 47% of couples name financial disagreements as a primary cause of relationship stress.

 Without these conversations, the overspending may go unnoticed by one or both of you.
-Set a monthly date to talk seriously about your income, budget, and other financial concerns.
+Set a monthly date to discuss your income, budget, and other financial concerns.
 While no two people share the exact same philosophy about money, talking through these issues may provide you both with new insight.

 Set Aside “Fun” Money

-Create a checking account specifically dedicated to “fun money,” which can be spent on anything.
+Create a checking account dedicated to “fun money,” which can be spent on anything.
 When it runs out, it runs out, at least until the next paycheck.
 This account can allow for spending sprees without risking the budget.
-You can also have whatever you want, but sometimes you need to wait for it or delay when you get to enjoy it.
+You can also have whatever you want, but sometimes you must wait for it or delay when you enjoy it by creating a plan to save for it.

 Avoid Financial Power Struggles